dberna2/mapstruct-field-mappings/README.md

  # Car mapper example

- - Automatic mapping atributes with same name and type (ignoreProperty,surname, make)
+ - Automatic mapping attributes with same name and type
- - Custom converter Brake<->String.
-Property brake-> brakeName (@Mapper(uses = {CarConverters.class}))
- - Mapping atributes with same type and different name: numberOfSeats->seatCount (You only have to declare in CarMapper)
+ - Mapping attributes with same type and different name: ignoreField->fieldToIgnore (You only have to declare in CarMapper)
  - Ignore property wont be mapped (ignore=true)
  - @DecoratedWith(CarMapperDecorator.class) will allow to overwrite any value.